Rajbeer Singh: Career

 Singh made his television debut on the STAR Plus reality show Perfect Bride.
 He also played an episodic role on Rishta.com.
 From 2013 to 2014, Singh played the lead role of Hatim on the Life OK series The Adventures of Hatim.
-He then acted out the role of Azaad, the lead male role in Zee TV's Qubool Hai Season 4, from August 2015 to November 2015.
-In Qubool Hai, Singh acted the role of a half-vampire opposite female lead Surbhi Jyoti.
+He then performed as Azaad, the lead male role in Zee TV's Qubool Hai Season 4, from August 2015 to November 2015.
+In Qubool Hai, Singh acted as a half-vampire opposite female lead Surbhi Jyoti.